Vinicios13/wasm-game-of-life/README.md

-this repo was made fallowing the <a href="https://rustwasm.github.io/docs/book/">this</a> guide
+this repo was made fallowing <a href="https://rustwasm.github.io/docs/book/">this</a> guide

 ## How to run